 The final news item before I come to Victoria Steven’s presentation to the Kent History Postgraduates group is that the new Historical Map of Canterbury is now out.
 This is the first stage in the Historic Towns Trust project on Canterbury masterminded by Dr Jake Weekes of Canterbury Archaeological Trust, with help from the Centre and CCCU through Professor Jackie Eales and Dr Alex Kent.
 Information about the map, including how to buy it (available from Monday) are available at: https://www.canterburytrust.co.uk/post/a-new-historical-map-of-canterbury

 Now to a fascinating presentation by Victoria to a somewhat depleted group, for among those unable to attend was Janet Clayton who is currently in hospital following a nasty fall.
 The whole group wished her a speedy and full recovery.
-Victoria’s research MA is focused on an early 20th-century inventory from an east Kent gentry house that comprises sections on plate, pictures and books, the latter forming the lion’s share of the manuscript.
+Victoria’s research MA, which is being supervised by Dr Claire Bartram (Co-Director of the Centre) and Professor Carolyn Oulton, is focused on an early 20th-century inventory from an east Kent gentry house that comprises sections on plate, pictures and books, the latter forming the lion’s share of the manuscript.
 Even though Victoria has not yet been able to track down any of the books because they were seemingly sold in 1937, the year after the estate, she hasn’t given up on this.
 She is sure the Hammond family would have used book plates in their extensive library collection which should help to identify any from the library, as well as hopefully possibly offering details regarding provenance.